juniarc/ethereal/README.md

 bun dev
 ```

+You can visit web link: [Ethereal Website](https://ethereal-nu.vercel.app/)

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+or open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ---